mira-space/Mira/README.md

 | A cute dog sniffing around the sandy coast. | A serene underwater scene featuring a sea turtle swimming through a coral reef. | A serene underwater scene featuring a sea turtle swimming through a coral reef.
 The turtle is with its greenish-brown shell. |

+* **Architecture design**.
+The current ST-DiT-based model architecture lacks sophisticated spatial-temporal interactions

 * **Reconstruction artifacts**.
-We aim to integrate a video Variational Autoencoder (VAE) with adaptive resolution to address this issue.
+We are dedicated to further tune the video VAE to mitigate reconstruction artifacts.

 * **Sustained object consistency**.
-Our current MiraDiT, constrained by available resources, uses separate modules to handle spatial and temporal aspects, which can compromise object stability in longer, high-dynamic videos.
-We are looking into solutions to maintain consistent object representation throughout the video generation process."
+Due to resource limitations, our present MiraDiT employs distinct modules for spatial and temporal processing, which may affect the stability of object representation in longer, dynamic video sequences.

+* At this stage, aspects such as image quality (resolution, clarity) and text alignment have not been our focus, but they remain important considerations for future updates.